One of the first things that happened when I met the Japanese Sign Language (JSL) translation team was that they gave me my own sign name.

 When I tried it, the team smiled and clapped to indicate that I had gotten it right.
 (Later on, one of the JSL team members would tell me that my sign name is also the sign for a popular coffee chain.
 I felt even more elated with my sign name after that.)
 To be honest, before I met the Japanese Sign Language team, I didn’t know all that much about the complex world of sign language.

-According to the Deaf Bible Society, there are over 400 known sign languages in use around the world today; not one of these has a full Bible in their language (American Sign Language will be the first sign language to have the full Bible) and only 5% of sign languages even have Bible translation work started.*
+According to the Deaf Bible Society, there are more than 350 known sign languages in use around the world today.
+Yet only one of these has a full Bible in a language and format they understand and only 5% of sign languages even have Bible translation work started.*

 The Deaf are often considered to be the largest unreached people group for that reason.
 And because they’re a minority, the Deaf are often at a disadvantage when it comes to operating within a hearing culture.
 Some of the JSL team members have experienced hardships because of being Deaf and many expressed the same sentiments: they were taught, growing up, that they needed to speak and not sign.
 Even in school, JSL team members noted that they were instructed to learn written Japanese.
 Imagine being taught a language in school that would make everyday communication difficult.
 Now imagine trying to understand a Bible in that language.